LizEve/LSU_Herbarium_Imaging_Scripts/WorkFlow.md

 8. Convert from CR2 to JPG
    1. Now you are done, make sure to record on paper what specimens you imaged

+9. Upload CSV
+   1. CSV files ready for upload are on in the CSVLogs/ folder.
+On workstation 2 at LSU.
+   2. After uploading CSV files please move them to the CSVLogged/ folder.
+   3. If file names are edited and re-uploaded a new CSV file will be made for the date the original file was uploaded.
+This CSV can be combined with or replace the older CSV in the CSVLogged folder.

 # Behind the scenes

 Task Scheduler set to run following scripts.